 The following performance related information provides some indication of the risks of investing in the Trust.
 The table shows the average annual returns (including operating expenses) compared with those of a relevant market index for the periods indicated.
 The table also presents the impact of taxes on the Trust's returns.
-After-tax returns are calculated using the highest individual federal marginal income and capital gains tax rates in effect at the time of each distribution and do not reflect the impact of state or local income taxes.
+After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state or local income taxes.
 Return after taxes on distributions and sale of Trust shares may be higher than other returns for the same period due to the tax benefit of realizing a capital loss on the sale of Trust shares.
-Actual after-tax returns depend on the individual investor's tax situation and may differ from those shown.
+Actual after-tax returns depend on the individual investor's tax situation and may differ from those shown below.
 The bar chart illustrates how the Trust's performance (including operating expenses) varied from one calendar year to another over the past ten years.